ETFreplay.com is a research, analysis and backtesting website for Exchange Traded

 broad mix of asset classes, such as the well known Permanent Portfolio, Ivy Portfolio or our own Sample portfolio

-provide a good starting point.
+provide a decent starting point.

 Once this defined universe is in place, the tools on ETFreplay can be used to find,